-Pick a mentor in our department just as soon as you realize that you would like explore a career in dermatology.
-Names of faculty members who are willing to serve in this capacity can be obtained by emailing our Residency/Student Coordinator Laurel Sorensen. firstname.lastname@example.org
+Pick a mentor in our department just as soon as you realize that you would like to explore a career in dermatology.
+Names of faculty members who are willing to serve in this capacity can be obtained by emailing our Residency/Student Coordinator Laurel Sorensen. email@example.com

 You will need to take the dermatology clinical elective early in your fourth year.
 We give priority for this elective to students who are considering a career in dermatology.
 Here too, email Laurel Sorensen as early in your third year as possible.
-Where feasible, we also recommend it is also desirable tothat you take a second, different, dermatology elective, as well.
-That can be completed done within our department or at a different medical school.
+Where feasible, we also recommend it is also desirable that you take a second, different, dermatology elective, as well.
+That can be completed within our department or at a different medical school.
 Which other electives you take is not critically important.
 However, areas like plastic surgery, infectious diseases, rheumatology and allergy/immunology , will prove useful to you later in your career.

 Get to know as many dermatology faculty members as you can during your elective(s).
 Since all applicants look similarly good “on paper”, students with engaging personalities and who are well known have a real edge.